 The longer your repayment period, the more interest you will accumulate overall—and typically, your interest rate will be higher.
 If possible, make a down payment and aim for the shortest loan term you can manage with a monthly payment that fits your budget.

-Here are some additional things to keep in mind in regard to calculating loan rates:
+Here are some additional things to keep in mind regarding calculating loan rates:

 Remember, owning a car includes additional costs beyond the loan payment.
 Ensure you have enough funds for Ontario car insurance, fuel, parking, maintenance, and other related expenses.